openedx/edx-platform/docs/course_authors/source/appendices/e.rst

 - With no integer part: '.98'
 - Scientific notation: '1.2e-2' (=0.012)
 - More s.n.: '-4.4e+5' = '-4.4e5' (=-440,000)
-- Appending SI prefixes (??): '2.25k' (=2,250).
+- Appending SI suffixes: '2.25k' (=2,250).
 The full list:

   ====== ========== ===============
-  Prefix Stands for One of these is
+  Suffix Stands for One of these is
   ====== ========== ===============
   %      percent    0.01 = 1e-2
   k      kilo       1000 = 1e3